Shrutibhargava2004/MediTrain-AI/README.md

    python app.py
    ```
 2. Open the application in your browser (default: [http://localhost:5000](http://localhost:5000/)).
-3. Create an account and login to the account to access chat.
+3. Create an account and log in to access the chat.
-4. Interact with MediTrain by typing your medical queries in the input box.
+4. Choose between:
+   - **General Medical Chatbot**: Ask medical queries.
+   - **Simulated Patient Mode**: Act as a virtual patient.
-5. Use the text-to-speech button to listen to the chatbot's responses.
+5. Use the text-to-speech button to listen to chatbot responses.
-6. Predict diseases like diabeties, Alzheimer's Disease and Heart disease.

 ## Project Structure